-In Judges 4-5 we learn what the Lord can do with a woman who fears Him above all else.
-We'll find out, first by looking at Deborah's story-that's Judges 4, and then Deborah's song-that's Judges 5.
-In the story we see what Deborah did.
-In the song we hear who got the credit for what she did, and that of course is the Lord.
-The Lord loves to work through people who give Him the honor for what He accomplishes.
+So let's behold God at work through Deborah in Judges 4-5.
+Let's behold what the Lord can do with a woman who fears Him.
+We see it first in Deborah's story (that's Judges 4), and then in Deborah's song (that's Judges 5).
+In her story we'll see what the Lord can do.
+In her song we'll hear what the Lord deserves.

-I. We learn what the Lord can do from Deborah's story (ch 4).
+I. Deborah's story: We see what the Lord can do (ch 4).

-We find Deborah's story in the book of Judges.
+We find Deborah's story in what is called the book of Judges.
 It's called "Judges" because it tells how God raised up leaders ("judges") in Israel between the time the Jews entered the promised land and when David became king.
 Quite frankly, it was not a good time.
 Judges 2:10 indicates there arose a generation in Israel that "did not know the Lord, nor the works He had done for Israel."
 And it went down hill from there, as the final verse indicates, until "everyone did as he saw fit" (21:25).